granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 We use torch's `TensorDict` and `tensorclass` implementations to represent a collection of the fields.
 For those unfamiliar with these constructs, they are almost exactly how they sound.
 A `TensorDict` is a pytorch dictionary that can contain instances of `torch.Tensor`.
 A `tensorclass` may be used similarly to `dataclass`.
 We use it to create a unique, type-checked instance for each field type.

-Below is an example of the input to a complex sequence model with four discrete fields.
+Below is an example of the input to a multi-structured sequence model with four discrete fields.
 A `TensorField` called `DiscreteField` contains the input for each discrete field.

 ```python
 @tensorclass